colorincode/colorincode.github.io/README.md

 3. Avoid innuendo, personal attacks, brutality in review.
 The code is under a microscope, not the dev.
 4. Don't be a know it all smarty pants.
 We are all smart, offer alternative implementations, but assume the author already considered them.
 5. Accept that many programming decisions are opinions.
 Discuss tradeoffs,preferences, reach a resolution quickly.
 Just because this isn't how you would have done it, does NOT mean that it is incorrect.
+6. Important to remember:
+Code should be...
+-Functional first,
+-Clean and maintainable second, and
+-Optimized third.
+Code should ultimately achieve all three, but the order is important.
+If the code doesn't work, don't worry about style yet.
+Similarly, if the code is broken or poorly styled, optimization is only going to make things worse.
 ### Step by Step Process

 1. **Fork peer's code from github** (or send manually if necessary)